KrankyKnight/mood-tic-tac-toe/README.md

 ## Notes

 This code snipped was for demo purposes so there isn't a server set up to handle delivery of the production build.
 To that point, only the dev version is uploaded.

+## To Do

+1. Convert to Typescript
+2. Implement Testing
+3. Implement Cups